1. Introduction

 -

-The value is a string containing the absolute URL of the Aggregator Registration Endpoint (§ 5.1 Aggregator Registration Endpoint); in the RDF representations, this member maps to the predicate
+The value is a string containing the absolute URL of the Aggregator Management Endpoint (§ 6.1 Aggregator Management Endpoint); in the RDF representations, this member maps to the predicate

 -

-The value is a JSON array of strings identifying the supported registration flow tokens at
+The value is a JSON array of strings identifying the supported management flow tokens at

-registration_endpoint; in the RDF representations, each entry maps to anaggr:supportedRegistrationTypetriple (§ 9.2.11 aggr:supportedRegistrationType) whose object is the corresponding flow class IRI.Each member MUST be one of the registration flow tokens defined in § 5.1 Aggregator Registration Endpoint:
+management_endpoint; in the RDF representations, each entry maps to anaggr:supportedManagementFlowtriple (§ 10.2.19 aggr:supportedManagementFlow) whose object is the corresponding flow class IRI.Each member MUST be one of the management flow tokens defined in § 6.1 Aggregator Management Endpoint:

 -